-- Staff will review proposed land use changes and development proposals to determine their anticipated effects on the existing and future transportation system. - 2.
+- 1. Staff will review proposed land use changes and development proposals to determine their anticipated effects on the existing and future transportation system. - 2.
 Staff will continue to analyze long-term public transportation needs and funding requirements. - 3.
 Staff will participate in the land use development process, special studies, transportation planning, project design and the review of implications on the public transportation system. - 4.
 Socio-economic data will be integrated with the Public Transportation System and the City/County Geographic Information Systems.

-Transportation Improvement Program (442500)
+Transportation Improvement Program (44.25.00)

-- Staff will prepare the public transportation portion of the Capital Improvement Program and the 2010-2014 Transportation Improvement Program (TIP).
+- 1. Staff will prepare the public transportation portion of the Capital Improvement Program and the 2010-2014 Transportation Improvement Program (TIP).
 The Transportation Improvement Program will be developed, adopted, and distributed in compliance with all federal, state, and local requirements.
 The Transportation Improvement Program shall include the five-year plan for proposed capital and operating expenditures for public transportation and will identify potential funding sources. - 2.
-All transportation improvement projects will be reviewed for their impacts on intermodal facilities and routes within the urbanized area and the region and for consistency with the Long Range Transportation Plan.
+All transportation improvement projects will be reviewed for their impacts on intermodal facilities and routes within the urbanized area and the region and for consistency with the Long Range Transportation Plan. - 3.
+Staff will account for life-cycle costs when comparing specific project cost estimates to estimates of available financial resources.

-- 3. Staff will account for life-cycle costs when comparing specific project cost estimates to estimates of available financial resources. - 4.
-Staff will evaluate and monitor the transit system's operational characteristics in order to identify necessary changes. - 5.
+- 4. Staff will evaluate and monitor the transit system's operational characteristics in order to identify necessary changes. - 5.
 Staff will identify short-range improvements to the public transportation system and will continue to analyze the feasibility of various transit and paratransit service options.

-Process Operations (442100)
+Process Operations (44.21.00)

 - Staff will participate in the 2009 Rapid City Area Metropolitan Planning Organization Transportation Planning Certification Review.
 The South Dakota Department of Transportation will conduct the review and the Executive Policy Committee will self-certify the local transportation planning process.
 Environmental Justice Compliance will be assessed as part of the Certification review. - 2.
 Staff will monitor work activities outlined in the 2009 Unified Planning Work Program and submit vouchers for reimbursement of eligible transportation planning work activities. - 3.
-Staff will monitor the implementation of grant activities and present Unified Planning Work Program budget amendments, as necessary, to be acted upon by the transportation planning committees - 4.
+Staff will monitor the implementation of grant activities and present Unified Planning Work Program budget amendments, as necessary, to be acted upon by the transportation planning committees. - 4.
 Staff will attend transportation planning committee meetings, other process related meetings, and public meetings throughout the planning year.
 Staff will discuss and distribute information regarding the transportation planning process and transportation improvements. - 5.
 Staff will review United States Department of Transportation regulations, guidance, and circulars, and review best practices information, from other sources, to ensure compliance with regulations and consider cutting-edge ideas. - 6.
-Staff will provide general administrative support for Federal Transit Administration 49 U.S.C.
-Section 5309, Section 5307, and Section 5303 grants, including facilitating capital purchases and administering capital improvement projects as well as submitting the Quarterly Milestone Reports and the Financial Status Reports via the Federal Transit Administration's Transportation Electronic Award and Management (TEAM) system.
+Staff will continue to participate in regular meetings with non-profit transportation providers to assist with the development, implementation and monitoring of the Coordinated Public Transit- Human Service Transportation Plan. - 7.
+Staff will verify that the public transportation implications of the Americans with Disabilities Act (ADA) are being pursued. - 8.
+Staff will participate with the development, management and implementation of the Transit Development Plan.

-- 7. Staff will continue to participate in regular meetings with non-profit transportation providers to assist with the development, implementation and monitoring of the Coordinated Public Transit- Human Service Transportation Plan. - 8.
-Staff will verify that the public transportation implications of the Americans with Disabilities Act (ADA) are being pursued. - 9.
-Staff will participate with the development, management and implementation of the Transit Development Plan. - 10.
-Staff will participate with the development, management and implementation of the Long Range Transportation Plan to include, but not limited to, TAZ updating and development, travel demand modeling, and development of socio economic data and other inputs into the travel demand model.
+9. Staff will participate with the development, management and implementation of the Long Range Transportation Plan to include, but not limited to, TAZ updating and development, travel demand modeling, and development of socio economic data and other inputs into the travel demand model.

-Other Planning - Transit (442700)
+Other Planning - Transit (44.27.00)